 Since all slow cookers are different, I would caution you to start checking on these slow cooker Brussels sprouts at around 2 hours.
 You want your butternut squash to be tender, but not mushy.
 The Brussels sprouts will be softened but not soggy.
 You want them to still have some texture to them!

 Add the cranberries 5 minutes before serving.
-While they cook, whip up a quick maple cinnamon sauce to drizzle over the veggies.
+While they cook, whip up a quick honey cinnamon sauce to drizzle over the veggies.
 Sprinkle with the pecans, and you’re ready to serve.

 Voila!
-A modern holiday side dish full of cinnamon and nutmeg (aka: holiday) flavors, sweet from the maple syrup, tangy from the vinegar, with pops of tart cranberries.
+A modern holiday side dish full of cinnamon and nutmeg (aka: holiday) flavors, sweet from the honey, tangy from the vinegar, with pops of tart cranberries.
 No one is going to be avoiding these Brussels sprouts 😉

 Disclosure: thank you to McCormick for sponsoring this post and helping Brussels sprouts reclaim a spot on my holiday table!
 As always, all opinions are my own.